KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

         expression = {($_.used + $_.free) / 1GB}
     }

 The `name` is what the cmdlet would label that column.
-The `expression` is a script block that is executed where the `$_` value of the object on the pipe.
+The `expression` is a script block that is executed where `$_` is the value of the object on the pipe.
 Here is that script in action:

     PS:\> $drives = Get-PSDrive | Where Used
     PS:\> $drives | Select-Object -properties name, $property